Yves De Brabander: Life and work

-In addition to his work as a photographer, Yves De Brabander has a series of video work.
+In addition to his work as a photographer, Yves de Brabander has a series of video work.
 These often short, semi-erotic scenes can be seen as an extension of his photographic work.
-His video Fra Upphafi til Enda (From beginning until the end, 2011), which he shot in Iceland, was shown at the ASVOFF film festival in Paris, France.
+His video Fra Upphafi til Enda (From beginning until the end, 2011), which he shot in Iceland, was shown at the ASVOFF film festival at Centre Pompidou in Paris, France.
+Video shorts such as Biscaya (2015) and Plains of Native Rites (2012) have been screened as part of the Gay Propaganda filmprogram curated by Slava Mogutin in theatres in Prague, Mexico City, Berlin and New York.